gilbert-noriega-ii/nba-regression-clustering/README.md

 >### Thoughts
 >
-> - We could add a new feature?
+> - We could add a new feature? advanced features?
-> - Should I turn the categorical variables into booleans?
+> - Basketball reference has a great deal of statistics but it will come down to time if we can add them

 <br>

 >### Hypothesis
-> - Hypothesis 1: Is there a relationship between wins and home games?
->   - H<sub>0</sub>: There is no dependence between wins and home games
->   - H<sub>a</sub>: There is a dependence between wins and home games
+> - Hypothesis 1: Are the Home team point totals dramatically different from the Away team points?
+>   - H<sub>0</sub>: The average points scored by Home and Away teams are not significantly different
+>   - H<sub>a</sub>: The average points scored by Home and Away teams are significantly different
 >
-> - Hypothesis 2: Do winning teams have the same number of turnovers as losing teams?
+> - Hypothesis 2: Do Home teams in the West score more points than Home teams in the East?
->   - H<sub>0</sub>: Win or Lose teams have the same number of turnovers
->   - H<sub>a</sub>: Win or Lose teams do not have the same number of turnovers.
+>   - H<sub>0</sub>: The average points scored by West and East Home teams are not significantly different
+>   - H<sub>a</sub>: The average points scored by West and East Home teams are significantly different
 >
-> - Hypothesis 3: Do winning teams have the same number of fouls as losing teams?
+> - Hypothesis 3: Do Away teams in the West score more points than Away teams in the East?
->   - H<sub>0</sub>: Win or Lose teams have the same number of fouls
->   - H<sub>a</sub>: Win or Lose teams do not have the same number of fouls.
+>   - H<sub>0</sub>: The average points scored by West and East Away teams are not significantly different
+>   - H<sub>a</sub>: The average points scored by West and East Away teams are significantly different
 >
-> - Hypothesis 4: Do winning teams have the same free throw percentage as losing teams?
->   - H<sub>0</sub>: Win or Lose teams shoot the same percentage of free throws
->   - H<sub>a</sub>: Win or Lose teams do not shoot the same percentage of free throws
+> - Hypothesis 4: Is there a significant difference between points scored by a team and their opponents blocks?
+>   - H<sub>0</sub>: The average points scored by a team and the number of their opponents blocks are not significantly different
+>   - H<sub>a</sub>: The average points scored by a team and the number of their opponents blocks are significantly different
 >
->- Hypothesis 5: Do winning teams have the same number of offensive rebounds as losing teams?
+>- Hypothesis 5: Is there a significant difference in total point scored between shooting clusters?
+>   - H<sub>0</sub>: The total points scored is the same across all shooting clusters
+>   - H<sub>a</sub>: The total points scored is not the same across all shooting clusters
+>
+>- Hypothesis 6: Is there a significant difference in total points scored between defense clusters?
+>   - H<sub>0</sub>: The total points scored is the same across all defense clusters
+>   - H<sub>a</sub>: The total points scored is not the same across all defense clusters
+>
+>- Hypothesis 7: Is there a significant difference in total points scored between assist/turnover clusters?
+>   - H<sub>0</sub>: The total points scored is the same across all assist/turnover clusters
+>   - H<sub>a</sub>: The total points scored is not the same across all assist/turnover clusters
+>
+>- Hypothesis 8: Is there a significant difference in total points scored between opponent shooting clusters?
+>   - H<sub>0</sub>: The total points scored is the same across all opponent shooting cluster clusters
+>   - H<sub>a</sub>: The total points scored is the not same across all opponent shooting cluster clusters
+>
+>- Hypothesis 9:  Is there a significant difference in total points scored between opponent defensive clusters?
->   - H<sub>0</sub>: Win or Lose teams have the same number of offensive rebounds
+>   - H<sub>0</sub>: The total points scored is the same across all opponent defensive clusters
->   - H<sub>a</sub>: Win or Lose teams do not have the same number of offensive rebounds.
+>   - H<sub>a</sub>: The total points scored is not the same across all opponent defensive clusters
+>
+>- Hypothesis 10:  Is there a significant difference in total points scored between opponent assist/turnover clusters?
+>   - H<sub>0</sub>: The total points scored is the same across all assist/turnover clusters
+>   - H<sub>a</sub>: The total points scored is the not same across all assist/turnover clusters

 [back to the top](#section_6)
 ___